stefangary/socks/README.md

 # SOCKS
-Stefan's Oceanographic and Climate toolKit for Students
+Stefan's Oceanographic and Climate Kit for Students

 This repository holds a Dockerfile and documentation for building a container that holds key software for oceanographic